-There were 16,159 investment companies offered by US financial services companies at yearend 2022 (Figure 2.1).
-The overall number of investment companies is down from a decade ago as an increase in the number of exchange-traded funds (ETFs) only partially offset a decrease in the number of unit investment trusts (UITs) and closed-end funds.
+There were 16,038 investment companies\ offered by US financial services companies at year-end 2023 (Figure 2.1).
+The overall number of investment companies is down from a decade ago as an increase in the number of exchange-traded funds (ETFs) only partially offset decreases in the number of unit investment trusts (UITs), mutual funds, and traditional closed-end funds (CEFs).